Phoenix keeper edges ahead in All Whites goalkeeping tussle

-Oli Sail has edged ahead in the All Whites' goalkeeping tussle, which shapes as one of the most intriguing selection contests over the next 10 days, leading up to the Fifa World Cup intercontinental playoff versus Costa Rica on June 15 (NZT).
+Oli Sail has edged ahead in the All Whites' goalkeeping tussle, which shapes as one of the most intriguing selection contests over the next 10 days, leading up to the Fifa World Cup intercontinental playoff versus Costa Rica on June 15.

-The Herald understands that the Wellington Phoenix stopper will start against Peru in Barcelona on Sunday evening (Monday 3:30am NZT), displacing long term incumbent Stefan Marinovic.
+The Herald understands that the Wellington Phoenix stopper will start against Peru in Barcelona on Monday morning (3.30am), displacing long-term incumbent Stefan Marinovic.

 However coach Danny Hay has insisted since the start of this camp two weeks ago that nothing is cast in stone and all squad members will have a chance to impress.

-That may mean that Marinovic could get his chance between the posts in the match against Oman in Doha on Friday (NZT), before Hay has to make a final call ahead of the Intercontinental playoff against Costa Rica (June 15).
+That may mean that Marinovic could get his chance between the posts in the match against Oman in Doha on Friday, before Hay has to make a final call ahead of the Intercontinental playoff against Costa Rica.

 The battle between Sail and Marinovic has been fascinating to observe, as both men push each other to greater heights.
 Some of their work at training over the past two days has been astounding, with rest of the squad often just left to applaud.